Prosecutors: Russian agent Butina tried to trade sex for influence

 Breaking News Emails

-The "Red Sparrow" scenario was unveiled in a memorandum that laid out reasons why prosecutors believe Mariia Butina, 29, should remain jailed until trial.
+The "Red Sparrow" scenario was unveiled Wednesday in a government memorandum that laid out the reasons why prosecutors believe Mariia Butina, 29, should remain jailed until trial.

-Butina, who allegedly conspired with a Russian politician and banker to push Moscow's agenda in the U.S., is due in federal court in Washington on Wednesday afternoon for a detention hearing.
-The judge refused her request to wear civilian clothing and forego handcuffs for the appearance.
+During a detention hearing in federal court on Wednesday afternoon, Butina pleaded not guilty to being an unregistered foreign agent and was again ordered held without bail.

+Butina's attorney said his client, who came to the U.S. in 2016 on a graduate student visa, could be trusted to stay on American soil.
+But prosecutors argued she was too great a flight risk, with no roots in the U.S. and strong links to Russian intelligence.\

-In arguing that Butina is a flight risk, prosecutors said her only tie to the U.S. is a "personal relationship" with an unidentified man — which is branded "duplicitous," suggesting she was using him for her own means.
-According to The Washington Post, the man’s description matches that of Republican operative Paul Erickson.
+In court papers, prosecutors said her only tie to the U.S. is a "personal relationship" with an unidentified man whose description matches that of Republican operative Paul Erickson, according to the Washington Post.

+Although Butina lived with the man, the relationship was "duplicitous," prosecutors said, suggesting that she had no real interest in him and was using him to further her goals.

+"Butina appears to treat it [the relationship] as simply a necessary aspect of her activities," the prosecutors' memo said.

-Previously, the FBI said in court papers that Butina sought to establish relationships with a "gun rights organization."
+Court papers show that the American politico tried to help Butina make inroads in Washington, suggesting names of people she should meet.
+The FBI said in an affidavit that Butina also sought to establish relationships with a "gun rights organization."
 The organization was not named but a senior U.S. official confirmed it was the National Rifle Association, which did not respond to repeated requests for comment.

-Prosecutors also said in Wednesday's memo that Butina should be kept behind bars because the Russian official, identified by sources as Alexandr Torshin, considered her a covert agent and even compared her with a fellow redhead, the flame-haired Russian spy Anna Chapman.
+Prosecutors said she was the protege of a Russian politician and banker, identified by sources as Aleksandr Torshin, who considered her a covert agent and compared her with a fellow redhead, the flame-haired Russian spy Anna Chapman.

-They cited a March 2017 message from Torshin to Butina after a series of news stories about her activities in Washington that focused on her background as a gun rights activist.
+They cited a March 2017 message from Torshin to Butina after news stories about her activities in Washington that focused on her background as a gun rights activist and included photos of her posing with weapons.

 "Good morning!
 How are you faring there in the rays of the new fame?" he wrote.
 "Are your admirers asking for your autographs yet?
 You have upstaged Anna Chapman.
 She poses with toy pistols, while you are being published with real ones.
 There are a hell of a lot of rumors circulating here about me too!
 Very funny!"